elidoran/cosmos-browserify-example/app/README.md

-# cosmos-browserify-example
+# Example Application

-Example Meteor app using cosmos:browserify to make npm modules available in the client
+Example Meteor app using cosmos:browserify and meteorhacks:npm to make npm modules available in the client.